szegheomarci/as24/README.md

       password: yourPa$$word
       topic: your-topic-name
 ```
+### Run mode
+Optional.
+Useful only when running as Docker container.
+The following values are available:
+* `once`: The collection is run once, after that the container exits.
+* `once_and_standby`: The collection is run once, after that the container keeps running.
+  New collection can be initiated by running the `collect.sh` script in the container.
+  This is useful for scheduling collection jobs.
+* `standby`: The collection is not run, but the container keeps running.
+  A collection can be initiated by running the `collect.sh` script in the container.
+  This is useful for scheduling collection jobs.

 ### Datasource
 Only one datasource can be defined in the config file.
 Only AUTOSCOUTREADER is supported.